Bardolph-Automation-Inc/bardolph/docs/web_install.rst

   pip install Flask flup lifxlan

-As of this writing, a default Raspbian distribution defaults to Python 2.7, so you may need to `pip3` instead of `pip` throughout.
 Because the Bardolph package lists `lifxlan` as a dependency, it may have already been installed, in which case `pip` won't attempt to re-download it.

 Start the Application Server
 ----------------------------